9A4AM/RS41HUP_V2/README.md

 # Compilation
-## Linux / OSX:  (Remark: this forked info, wont work in my workspace - i found no solution)
+## Linux / OSX:
-* Grab the latest GNU ARM Embedded toolchain from here: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
+* Grab the GNU ARM Embedded toolchain from here: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
-* Extract the tarball to somewhere useful.
-In my case I'm using ~/opt/
+* Extract the files as described on the download page
+* Use local GIT to clone the RS41HUP_V2 project
 * Within the RS41HUP_V2 directory:
   * CMakeLists.txt is prepared for Ubuntu, maybe edit is nessesary
   * `cmake .`